linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Econometrics/Working with High-Frequency Data.md

 # HIGH-FREQUENCY DATA ARE VOLUMINOUS

 The nearly two-minute sample of tick data for SPDR S&P 500 ETF (ticket SPY) shown in Figure 1 contained over 100 observations of Level I data: best bid quotes and sizes, best ask quotes and sizes, and last trade prices and sizes.
 Table 2 summarizes the breakdown of the data points provided by NYSE Arca for SPY from 14:00:16:400 to 14:02:00:000 GMT on November 9, 2009, and SPY, Japanese yen futures, and a euro call option throughout the day on November 9, 2009.
 Other Level I data omitted from Table 2 include cumulative daily trade volume for SPY and Japanese yen futures, and "Greeks" for the euro call option.
-The number of quotes observed on November 9, 2009, for SPY alone would comprise over 160 years of daily open,
+The number of quotes observed on November 9, 2009, for SPY alone would comprise over 160 years of daily open, high, low, close, and volume data points, assuming an average of 252 trading days per year.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/76a29b67-ac4d-47f0-86d4-1e10a3a8dda0/1c578c12ad8188957d3007c0a409bd766b04f34d5e52d7648452286fc79c577d.jpg)
 Panel (a): HF Data for S&P 500 ETF Recorded from 14:00:16:400 to 14:02:00:000 GMT: Best Bid, Best Ask and Last Trade Data

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/76a29b67-ac4d-47f0-86d4-1e10a3a8dda0/906f7277f3071c740ea882ddd864c67b87d644708fbf6aaefed62bb558ce32c2.jpg)
-Panel (b): HF Data for S&P 500 ETF Recorded from 14:00:16:400 to 14:02:00:000 GMT: Bid Size, Ask Size and Last Trade Size high, low, close, and volume data points, assuming an average of 252 trading days per year.
-Figure 1 Level I High-Frequency Data Recorded by NYSE Arca for SPDR S&P 500 ETF (ticket SPY) from 14:00:16:400 to 14:02:00:000 GMT on November 9, 2009
+Panel (b): HF Data for S&P 500 ETF Recorded from 14:00:16:400 to 14:02:00:000 GMT: Bid Size, Ask Size and Last Trade Size Figure 1 Level I High-Frequency Data Recorded by NYSE Arca for SPDR S&P 500 ETF (ticket SPY) from 14:00:16:400 to 14:02:00:000 GMT on November 9, 2009

 The quality of data does not always match its quantity.
 Centralized exchanges generally provide accurate data on bids, asks, and volume of any.
 The information on the limit order book is less commonly available.
-In decentralized mar kets, such as foreign exchange and the interbank money market, no market-wide quotes are available at any given time.
+In decentralized markets, such as foreign exchange and the interbank money market, no market-wide quotes are available at any given time.
 In such markets, participants are aware of the current price levels, but each institution quotes its own prices adjusted for its order book.
 In decentralized markets, each dealer provides his or her own

 Table 1 Summary of Properties of High-Frequency Data